JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Friday, 2 February, 2024

 I decided to switch the tool I was using to create UML diagrams.
 I realized that as useful as draw.io is, it was not ideal for my needs.
 After a bit of research, I found that UMLet was a lot better for what I am trying to do, and still lets me get good screen shots.
 So, after I quickly redid the UML for the Idea class, I also did the UML for the Goal and Project classes.

+# Day 449
+### Saturday, 3 February, 2024

+I did not get as much done as I was hoping for today, but I still made progress so I am happy.
+I got the person and task UML diagrams completed and polished up the features of the task to avoid repetition between parent and child classes.